jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 dir ∣ V ˢ⊑ᴸᴿᵥ V′ ⦂ A⊑A′ = (inj₁ ((_ , _ , A⊑A′) , dir , V , V′)) ∈ zeroˢ
 ```

+To use the existential quantifier in the step-indexed logic, we must
+show that the kinds things that we're quantifier over are inhabited,
+in this case `Term`.

 ```
 instance
   TermInhabited : Inhabited Term